prikhi/sleepanarchy/README.md

           Success or Error?
 This message should clear the "previous page" so that the current page is rendered.
 * Blog Posts
+    * Markdown rendering for post descriptions in list views
     * published date formatting(X days ago)
     * Add feeds to sidebar?
 Or footer?
 Or both?
     * 404 page